 Today, the antimony deposits are generally accepted to be epigenetic.
-The consists of main components: antimonite (up to 10% in the ore), pyrite and marcasite (absent to about 10%) accessories: metastibnite, cinnabar, orpiment, realgar, sphalerite, galena, arsenopyrite, tetrahedrite, chalcopyrite some secondary alteration products.
+The ore mineral content of the deposits consists of main components: antimonite (up to 10% in the ore), pyrite and marcasite (absent to about 10%) accessories: metastibnite, cinnabar, orpiment, realgar, sphalerite, galena, arsenopyrite, tetrahedrite, chalcopyrite some secondary alteration products.